Power Metal Resources : Exercise of Warrants | MarketScreener

 Exercise of Warrants

-Power Metal Resources PLC (LON:POW) the AIM listed metals exploration and development company is pleased to announce it has received notices to exercise warrants over 5,750,000 new ordinary shares of 0.1 pence each in the Company ('Warrant Shares').
+Power Metal Resources PLC (LON:POW) the AIM listed metals exploration and development company is pleased to announce it has received a notice to exercise warrants over 5,596,800 new ordinary shares of 0.1 pence each in the Company ('Warrant Shares').

-The Warrant Shares are being issued pursuant to the exercise of 2,000,000 warrants at an exercise price of 0.75 pence per ordinary share of 0.1 pence each in the Company and 3,750,000 warrants at an exercise price of 0.7 pence per ordinary share of 0.1 pence in the Company.
-Subscription monies of £41,250 have been received by Power Metal in respect of these exercises.
+The Warrant Shares are being issued pursuant to the exercise of 5,596,800 warrants at an exercise price of 1.0 pence per ordinary share of 0.1 pence each in the Company.
+Subscription monies of £55,968 have been received by Power Metal in respect of these exercises.

 ADMISSION AND TOTAL VOTING RIGHTS